byronpendason/byronpendason.github.io/young_penda.md

 Penda could not respond to him.
 He just continued to stare into the flames.

 Word of Coenwalh's death had spread quickly.
 For days, warriors had been showing up, wanting to be at the funeral to pay their respects to the eldest son of Pybba.
 Cadwallon and several Welsh warriors had shown up first.
 Then warriors from all over Mercia began to appear.
-Even warriors from Wessex, where their sister was married to the king, had shown up to pay their respects.
+Even warriors from Wessex, where their sister had just been married off to the son of the king[^sister], had shown up to pay their respects.

 Cadwallon had declared his loyalty to the house of Pybba, and placed his warriors under the command of the brothers.
 The warriors from Wessex had passed on a message from their king that while he couldn't put his kingdom into a war, the warriors he had sent were at their command.
 Every warrior from Mercia who had shown up, had declared their fealty to the sons of Pybba.

 Eowa had been busy planning the downfall of Cearl[^civilwar], but Penda could not focus on anything.
 His mind kept playing those final moments of his eldest brother.
 Coenwalh had told him not to blame himself, but he couldn't help it.

-[^civilwar]: The Mercian civil war foreshadowed here (and which I plan to expand upon in future stories about young Penda) is a complete work of fiction, though not completely implausible as records from this era are very sparse.

 "I tried to warn him," Penda told his best friend, "I should have specified exactly what the witch had said, and made it crystal clear why I needed to go alone."